DmitrySharabin/mavo-gsheets/README.md

 ## Restrictions

-Data must have headers:
+Data must have headings:

 - in the *first row of the specified range*, if data is organized in rows
 - otherwise, in the *first column*.

 Only one collection.
-Property names inside the collection must correspond to headers in a spreadsheet, or the `transformHeaders` option must be provided in the `mv-storage-options` (`mv-source-options`, `mv-init-options`) attribute.
+Property names inside the collection must correspond to headings in a spreadsheet, or the `transformHeadings` option must be provided in the `mv-storage-options` (`mv-source-options`, `mv-init-options`) attribute.

 ## Setting Up